-On the whole the level of the test was moderate.
-The test contained many difficult questions, so the important factor was selection of right questions.
-Reasoning section in this paper was comparatively a little tougher than the Quant section.
+On the whole the level of the test was moderate to tough.
+The test contained many moderate and difficult questions and hence the important factor was selection of right questions.
+Reasoning section in this paper was comparatively difficultthanthe Quant section.
+Verbal section was moderate as regards level of difficulty.
 The key to getting a good percentile was time management and selection of questions.
-Verbal section was moderate.

-The overall feel of the section was moderate and one could have scored 90+ percentile by attempting 12 -14 questions with 90 % accuracy.
+The overall feel of the section was moderate and tough.One could have scored 90+ percentile by attempting around 10-12 questions with 90 % accuracy.

-The overall feel of the paper was moderate, though for the students who knew how to manage the time available to the best i.e. not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
-AR and DI had mostly moderate or difficult level questions, thus selection of questions was important.
-As far as Quant is concerned most of the questions were from Algebra, Numbers & Geometry and since most of the questions were easy or moderate, thus selection of easier and doable questions was important.
-For verbal section, one should have good reading skills as there were 5 RC’s and questions were based on paragraph summary also in which reading skills were requisite.
-Moreover, questions like sentence rearrangement and misfit require analysis and tricks to answer.
+The overall feel of the paper was moderate to tough, though for the students who knew how to manage the time available to the best i.e. not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
+AR and DI were mostly selective in this paper.
+As far as Quant is concerned most of the questions were from Algebra, Number system and Geometry.
+For verbal section, one should have good reading skills as there were 5 RC’s and also a few questions based on paragraph summary.
+One must focus on contextual vocabulary as well to understand and score well in RC passages.
+Moreover, questions like sentence rearrangement and misfit require analysis and knowledge of tricks to attempt properly.